Jennifer Flavin

-Jennifer Flavin Stallone (née Flavin; August 14, 1968) is an American entrepreneur, business owner, and former model.
+Jennifer Lee Flavin Stallone (née Flavin; born August 14, 1968) is an American businesswoman and former model.
+She is married to actor Sylvester Stallone.

 Early life and career

-Jennifer Flavin born in Los Angeles, California, and grew up in West Hills, a district of Los Angeles.
-She is one of seven children and has four brothers (Tom, Pat, Shannon, and Mitch) and two sisters.
+Jennifer Flavin was born in Los Angeles, California, and grew up in West Hills, a district of Los Angeles.
+She is one of seven children.
+She had four brothers (Tom, Pat, Shannon, and Mitch) and two sisters.
 She was 11 years old when her mother became widowed and had to raise all seven of the Flavin children alone.